Film Review: “Obsession” — The Horror of Dating for a New Generation

 The first time I saw it was in a theater packed with a younger crowd, leaning Millennial/Gen Z. And the impact was Mack Truck-heavy.
 The crowd was scared, disturbed, and I even heard a few genuine screams.
 These people were shook.

 The second time it was with an older crowd.
 I don’t think anyone there was under 30.
 The vibe was much more muted.
-Folks seemed to like it, but even my own reaction was softened, feeding off their vibes.
+Folks seemed to like it, and even my own reaction was softened, feeding off their vibes.

 This, of course, got me thinking of Fatal Attraction.